Flu Season – Minimizing Your Risk

 Flu symptoms develop as a result of your body’s response to the influenza virus and the severity is often associated with your immune system’s ability to fight off the virus.
 A flu shot helps build a stronger immune system by creating antibodies, your body’s natural defense mechanism.
 Already having antibodies in place is like having a shield on the inside that serves as a layer of protection from the virus.
 We all know too well the aches and pains of having the flu, but it can also lead to lost productivity, more serious illnesses and even hospitalization.
 The very young, very old and those with chronic illness are most vulnerable.
 By doing your part and getting the flu vaccine you protect yourself and all those around you!

-There are two versions of the vaccine available for 2015, trivalent and quadrivalent.
-Trivalent covers three flu strains and quadrivalent protects against four strains.
-Martin’s pharmacists will recommend and administer the quadrivalent version.
 Timing is important, as the flu vaccine takes about two weeks for the antibodies to be fully activated in your body.
-We recommended getting your vaccine early in the season with the ideal time-frame between September and November.
+Martin’s pharmacists recommended getting your vaccine early in the season with the ideal time-frame between September and November.
 Always check with your healthcare provider prior to getting the vaccine to ensure you are getting the version offering the broadest coverage and maximum benefit.

 The Nutrition: Fuel Your Body!